How to Write the Discussion Section of a Research Paper: Definition, Tips & Examples

 In this guide, we’ll walk you through how to write the discussion section of a research paper, break down its purpose, and provide examples to help you succeed.

-What is the Discussion Section in a Research Paper?
+What is a Discussion Section in a Research Paper?

 The discussion section is a crucial part of any research paper.
 It follows the analysis and presentation of results and allows you to interpret those findings.
 While the results section is purely descriptive, the discussion is more analytical.
 This is where you: